CUBRID/cubrid-manual/en/admin/db_manage.rst

 *   In the permanent volumes,

     *   there are data volumes, that usually store permanent data, but can also store temporary data.
-    *   there is the active log volume, that includes late changes of log records.
+    *   there is the active log volume, that includes late changes of database.

 *   In the temporary volumes,